-At CER, a significant short-term (during the 4-year observation period) resistivity decrease can be observed along the entire profile at ~ 3-7 m depth, with the strongest decrease in the area between the two boreholes.
+At CER, a significant short-term (during the 4-year observation period) resistivity decrease can be observed along the entire profile at $\sim 3-7$ m depth, with the strongest decrease in the area between the two boreholes.
 However, no permafrost degradation trend can be considered over such a short time period, but measurements show a peak in 2015 due to the very warm summer conditions (see Fig. S4 in the Supplement).

-At DRE, a significant resistivity decrease can be observed in the middle of the profile (around 50-70 m) at around 5-15 m depth between 2007 and 2015, which corresponds to the zone interpreted as a blocky layer, which is affected by the air circulation process (cf. Fig. 6).
-As the borehole indicates unfrozen conditions for both measurement dates (minimum temperature 0.7 °C in 2007 and 1.6 °C in 2015), the positive anomaly can probably not be related to thawing processes, but is rather expected to represent differences in temperature and humidity related to temporal variability of the complex ventilation process.
+At DRE, a significant resistivity decrease can be observed in the middle of the profile (around 50-70 m) at around 5-15 m depth between 2007 and 2015, which corresponds to the zone interpreted as a blocky layer, which is affected by the air circulation process (see Fig. 6).
+As the borehole indicates unfrozen conditions for both measurement dates (minimum temperature $0.7 \,^{\circ}$ C in 2007 and $1.6 \,^{\circ}$ C in 2015), the positive anomaly can probably not be related to thawing processes, but is rather expected to represent differences in temperature and humidity related to temporal variability of the complex ventilation process.

-4.3 Temperature and resistivity relationship for different sites

-For the sites, which are measured throughout the year (SCH, LAH and DRE), the seasonal sinusoidal variation of resistivity values demonstrates the general relationship between resistivity and temperature data for the near-surface (Fig. 3, higher resistivity values in winter and lower values in summer).
-Figure 8 shows selected resistivity-temperature scatter plots for three sites (SCH, LAH and STO), both at shallow depth in the active layer (\sim 1-m depth, left panel) and at greater depth within the permafrost (\sim 10-m depth, right panel).
-For the shallow depths, a seasonal signal with regular freezing and thawing is prevailing, which is visible in Figs. 8a and 8c as a well-defined hysteresis loop at SCH and LAH.
-At STO, non-existing winter data prevent the observation of a similar signal in Fig. 8e.
-Above the freezing point, the resistivity ρ increases quasi-linearly with decreasing temperature T (see dashed line with a slope of 0.025 K-1 in Figs. 8a, 8c) following the equation with ρ_0 being a reference resistivity at a reference temperature T_0 and with α being a temperature coefficient for resistivity given as 0.025 K-1 for most electrolytes (Keller and Frischknecht, 1966).
+4.3 Temperature and resistivity relationship for different sites plots for three sites (SCH, LAH, and STO), at both shallow depth in the active layer (~ 1 m depth, Fig. 8a, c, e) and at greater depth within the permafrost (~ 10 m depth, Fig. 8b, d, f).
+For the shallow depths, a seasonal signal with regular freezing and thawing is prevailing, which is visible in Fig. 8a and c as a well-defined hysteresis loop at SCH and LAH.
+At STO, non-existent winter data prevent the observation of a similar signal in Fig. 8e.
+Above the freezing point, the resistivity ρ increases quasilinearly with decreasing temperature T (see dashed line with a slope of 0.025 K^{-1} in Fig. 8a, c) following the equation with ρ_0 a reference resistivity at a reference temperature T_0 and with α a temperature coefficient for resistivity given as 0.025 K-1 for most electrolytes (Keller and Frischknecht, 1966).
 The observed hysteresis is caused by the differential behaviour of resistivity during freezing and thawing.
 During thawing, the resistivity drops abruptly as soon as liquid water becomes available, while the temperature remains at the melting point (zero-curtain effect) during the phase change.
-At the onset of freezing, liquid water remains present in large quantities enabling electrolytic conduction within the pore space.
+At the onset of freezing liquid water remains present in large quantities, enabling electrolytic conduction within the pore space.
 In addition, ions leaving the frozen phase enhance the pore water conductivity in the liquid phase and decrease the freezing point.
-Only after sustained freezing, the resistivity starts to increase gradually as temperature further decreases.
+Only after sustained freezing does the resistivity start to increase gradually as temperature further decreases.